sumerc/sumerc.github.io/content/posts/inside-the-go-cpu-profiler.md

 # How the profiler is triggered periodically?

 Let's reiterate again: Go CPU profiler is a sampling profiler.
 In Linux, Go runtime uses `setitimer`/`timer_create/timer_settime` APIs to set up a `SIGPROF` signal handler.
 This handler is triggered at periodic intervals that is controlled by `runtime.SetCPUProfileRate` which is `100Mz(10ms)` by default.
 As a side note: surprisingly, there were some serious issues around the sampler of the Go CPU profiler until Go 1.18!
 You can see the gory details on the problems around it [here](https://www.datadoghq.com/blog/engineering/profiling-improvements-in-go-1-18/).
-As a brief summary, What I understand from the article is: `setitimer` API was the recommended way of triggering time based signals per-thread in Linux but it was not working as advertised.
+IIUC, `setitimer` API was the recommended way of triggering time based signals per-thread in Linux but it was not working as advertised.
 Please feel free to correct me if this claim is wrong.

 Let's see how you can enable the Go CPU profiler manually: